Commensurators of normal subgroups of lattices: Proofs

 Finally, to be able to use the long exact sequence \eqref{eq:les-coeff}, we consider $H^1_c(H'',\bbC/\bbZ)$: From the splitting $H''\cong (N/C)/Z\times H'$, it is clear that $H''$ has compact totally disconnected topological abelianization (i.e. the quotient by $\overline{[H'',H'']}$ is finite), and hence $H^1_c(H'',\bbC/\bbZ)$ is torsion.

 From the long exact sequence \eqref{eq:les-coeff}, it follows that $H^2_c(H'',\bbZ)$ is also torsion, as desired.\end{proof}

-\begin{rem} Again for use in the positive characteristic, we note we only used that the topological abelianization of $H''$ is compact and totally disconnected.
+\begin{rem} Again for use in the positive characteristic, we note we only used that the topological abelianization of $H''$ is compact and totally disconnected, and that $H$ is a closed, normal, cocompact subgroup of a group to which Casselman-Wigner's result applies with quotient that has bounded exponent.
 In characteristic zero, the proof in fact shows that $H^2_c(H'',Z)$ is finite. \end{rem}

 So far we have found that $H^2_c(H'',Z)$ is torsion.
 We will now use this to show that $Z$ is finite.
 Let $\omega\in H^2_c(H'',Z)$ be the class corresponding to the central extension

 and choose $m\geq 1$ such that $m\omega =0$.
 Then the extension $mL'$ corresponding to $m\omega$ is split.
 The natural map $L'\to mL'$ composed with the projection $mL'\to Z$ gives a continuous map $L'\to Z$.
 Further it restricts to multiplication by $m$ on $Z$.
 Hence if $Z$ is infinite, then the image of $L'\to Z$ is infinite.
 Since $\Delta'$ is dense in $L'$, the image of $\Delta$ in $Z$ is also infinite.
 This contradicts the normal subgroups theorem.
 We conclude that $Z$ is finite. \end{proof}